-She is known for her discovery of the voice of the Eiffel Tower and for NASA the sounds in Saturn’s rings.
-Over the past two plus decades she has researched the acoustics in NASA’s Vertical Gun’s chamber whose projectiles shoot at Mach-15 and created work based on the sounds produced by our brains.
-Her current project is inspired by Saturn’s acoustics.
-From these sonic events she makes installations, environments, paintings and soundwalks.
+She is known for her discoveries of the sounds in Saturn’s rings for NASA and the voice of the Eiffel Tower.
+Over the past two plus decades she has researched NASA’s Vertical Gun’s acoustics whose projectiles shoot at Mach-15, the sonics of an asteroid impact on Mars and the songs produced by our brains.
+She uses these sonic events to connect with others through her installations, environments, paintings and soundwalks.

 2021 “The Calls” added to the 9/11 Museum collection